 Input Club is just one community in a constellation of mechanical keyboard innovators—subreddits and sites like Geekhack and Deskthority have been spreading the keyboard gospel for a while, and some of the people in those communities are messing around with really innovative ideas that may find their way into your next keyboard.
 It feels like innovation through the grass roots.

 For a while, it seemed like tech innovation flowed up rather than down, where the little guy’s big idea eventually found its way to the big stage.
-But then the little guys got really big, and they made it hard for the next generation of little guys to succeed.
+But then the smaller players got really big, and they made it hard for the next generation of smaller players to succeed.

-But the big guys still get blind spots—and that creates new opportunities for the little guys.
+But the big players still get blind spots—and that creates new opportunities for the smaller players.
 The mechanical keyboard is one of those opportunities in action.